mrkjdy/website/static/posts/pattern-matching/post.md

   TRIANGLE
 } ShapeType;

-// Allows us to hold different kinds of shapes the same memory location typedef union {
+// Allows us to hold different kinds of shapes in the same memory
+// location
+typedef union {
   struct { double r; }; // a circle
   struct { double w; double h; }; // a rectangle